DDDrag0/ExportModifiedOnly-Bytecode-Viewer-Plugin/README.md

 1. **Download the JAR**
    Grab the latest `ExportModifiedOnly.jar` from the [Releases](https://github.com/DDDrag0/ExportModifiedOnly-Bytecode-Viewer-Plugin/releases) page.

-2. **In BCV's go to Plugin → Open Plugin... → It should open a file explorer, select the** `ExportModifiedOnly.jar`.
+2. **In BCV go to Plugin → Open Plugin... → It should open a file explorer, select the** `ExportModifiedOnly.jar`.

 3. **Click Run so that it is active.**